Hamilton County Courthouse Complex

 Hamilton County Courthouse Complex is a historic courthouse complex located at Lake Pleasant in Hamilton County, New York, United States.
 The complex consists of three buildings: an 1848 Greek Revival style stone jail with 1940 stone addition, the 1929 brick courthouse, and county clerk's office building, also built in 1929.
-The Colonial Revival style buildings replaced the original 1843 wood-frame courthouse and clerk's office.
+The jail is considered a rare example of its type from before the Civil War.
+The Colonial Revival style buildings added in 1929 feature large porticos and cupolas and replaced the original 1843 wood-frame courthouse and clerk's office.

 It was added to the National Register of Historic Places in 1992.